Shared custody includes both shared physical custody and shared legal custody.

 50/50 physical custody, or split custody, is becoming a more popular choice for parents and their children.
 It is also becoming more likely that the Court will order a 50/50 custody arrangement if it is possible (ie. parents live near each other, work schedules permit, it will not interfere with school, etc.).

 Equally shared custody time may have many benefits for both the parents and the child.
 The greatest benefit is your children are a meaningful and important part of both parents lives.
 Both parents can be involved in the many aspects of the child’s life.

 Below are four common 50/50 custody schedules:

-2-2-3 Schedule– This schedule is also a two week rotation.
-The first week one parent has the child for two days, then the other parent has the child for two days, and finally the first parent has the last three days (usually a weekend).
-The second week the time switches so the second parent has the first two days and the weekend.
+2-2-3 Schedule– This schedule is also a two-week rotation.
+The first week one parent has the child for two days, then the other parent has the child for two days, and finally, the first parent has the last three days (usually a weekend).
+The second week the time switches to the second parent has the first two days and the weekend.
 You can also implement a 2-3-2 schedule just as easily.

 This is a great schedule because the child is able to spend time at both homes each week.
 However, to successfully follow the schedule, the parents need to live close to each other and the child must be able to keep up with school/other activities while going back and forth frequently.

 3-4-4-3 Schedule– This schedule is a two-week rotation.
 The first week one parent gets the child for the first three days of the week.
 The second parent gets four days with the child.
 The next week the first parent gets four days and the second parent gets three.

 The benefit of this schedule is each parent knows they have the first part of the week or the last part of the week.
 There is very little changing of this schedule except on Wednesday.
 Many families find this works well if they desire a stable, unchanging schedule.
 Your child also has a more stable routine than other shared custody schedules available.